certara/pyDarwin/docs/Example4.rst

 	[05:47:21] Data set # 2 was found: c:\fda\pyDarwin\examples\user\Example4/dmag_with_period.csv

-After a few seconds, the NONMEM execution should begind, with output simlar to this:
+After a few seconds, the NONMEM execution should begin, with output like:

 ::